Can You Make Arthritis Go Away?

 Some aquatic programs and exercises are great for people with arthritis.
 Try water walking, for example.
 Exercising in the water can build strength and increase motion range, while the water’s buoyancy reduces wear and tear on sore joints.
 Water provides 12 times with the air resistance, so you’re getting a great workout without the wear and tear on your joints.

 When joints are hot and inflamed, applying something cold can decrease pain and swelling by constricting blood vessels and preventing fluids from leaking into surrounding tissues.
 Our favourite ice pack: a bag of frozen peas or corn that can be moulded to the shape of your body.

 If only for a day, and then another … and another.
 Smoking can increase your risk of complications from lupus and rheumatoid arthritis.
 It can increase your risk of developing psoriasis and can predispose you to osteoporosis.
 Also, if you have to undergo joint surgery, smoking can prolong your recovery.
-Arthritis drugs can also be less effective for smokers and smoking can contribute to sleep problems.
+Arthritis drugs can also be less effective for smokers, and smoking can contribute to sleep problems.

 Enjoy Your Exercise

 Take the work out of working out.
 Sign up for a class that makes exercise fun – country line dancing, ballroom dancing, swimming, yoga or tai chi.
 Some have specific benefits for people with arthritis.
-Tai chi, for example, specifically reduces the pain and impairment for people with severe knee osteoarthritis.
-The slow, graceful exercise – originally a Chinese martial art – also reduces stress and can improve balance.
+Tai chi, for example, reduces the pain and impairment for people with severe knee osteoarthritis.
+The slow, graceful exercise – initially a Chinese martial art – also reduces stress and can improve balance.
 Yoga strengthens and relaxes muscles stiff from arthritis, as well as helps with weight loss programs.

 For individual advice, we urge you to seek the opinion of your physiotherapist or trusted health professional.